hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 could get the same amount of energy from only about 650 g of ground corn consumed as tortillas or tamales.

-## Box 1.4 Energy densities of foodstuffs and fuels {.featuretitle}
+Box 1.4 Energy densities of foodstuffs and fuels

 ```{=html}
 <figure>